 These factors can feed off each other.
 For example, if you always see "the glass as half empty," you may reinforce the symptoms of depression.
 And a chronic mood disorder can sensitize you to stress, further feeding your risk for depression.

 In addition to chronic low moods, common symptoms of this mood disorder include:

 - Trouble concentrating or making decisions

-A diagnosis of dysthymic disorder requires at least a two-year history of depressed mood for most of the day on most days, along with at least two of the symptoms noted above.
+A diagnosis of dysthymic disorder in adults requires at least a two-year history of depressed mood for most of the day on most days, along with at least two of the symptoms noted above.
 Although some symptoms may overlap, you may be less likely to have weight or sleep changes with dysthymic disorder than with depression.
 You may also tend to withdraw more and have stronger feelings of pessimism and inadequacy than with major depression.